michaelttkk/BotBuilder-PersonalityChat/CSharp/Datasets/README.md

 ## Personality Chat Datasets
 The chit-chat/ small talk datasets for the ~100 scenarios include responses and sample queries.
-These are available for 5 pre-built personalities.
-Click on the links below to download the chit-chat datasets in a QnA Maker format.
+These are available for 5 pre-built personalities in 9 languages.
+Click on the links below to download the chit-chat datasets in the language and personality that best suits your bot.

+in a QnA Maker format.

+## Chit-chat using QnA Maker
+If you’re already using the [QnA Maker cognitive service](https://qnamaker.ai) to create chatbots, you can easily add Personality Chat when you [create a knowledge base](https://aka.ms/qnamaker-chitchat-learnmore).
+To add Personality Chat to an existing knowledge base, download a data set and upload it to your knowledge base.
+These datasets have been specifically curated to work with QnA MAker.
 Do not make any edits or change the file's formatting before adding it to your QnA Maker knowledge base

+Learn more about [how to create a new knowledge base](https://docs.microsoft.com/en-us/azure/cognitive-services/qnamaker/home) or [update an existing knowledge base](https://docs.microsoft.com/en-us/azure/cognitive-services/qnamaker/home) in QnAMaker

 |Personality |QnA Maker Dataset file |